Dhanush-Commits/Ei-Study/Ei study coding excercises/Excercise-1/DesignPatterns/Behavioral/ChainOfResponsibility/README.md

 To run the demo:
 1. Navigate to the directory `DesignPatterns\Behavioral\ChainOfResponsibility`.
 2. Compile the Java files: `javac *.java`.
-3. Run the demo: `java ChainOfResponsibilityDemo`.
+3. Run the demo: `java ChainOfResponsibilityDemo`